bholuhacks/airdrop-checker/README.md

 ## Airdrop Checker

-Sample script to quickly check whether you're eligible for an airdrop across a bunch of wallets
+Sample scripts to quickly check whether you're eligible for an airdrop across a bunch of wallets

 ## Usage